 Having trouble thinking of a book title?
 Check out this book title generator.

 What is the Page Behind the Title Page Called?

-The reverse side of the title page is called the title verso.
+The page behind the title page is called the title verso.
 You may not be surprised to learn that verso is Latin for “reverse.”
 Sometimes this page is simply known as the “Copyright Page.”
 It contains important information such as the:

 - Copyright notice